Sign In Forgot Password

 ~ Selma Rossen, Sinai Past President

-If you are interested in volunteering for any of the following committees, contact Eric Barr or Ian Singer.
+If you are interested in volunteering for any of our sponsorship committees or wish to make a donation towards the Tkach family’s support, contact Eric Barr or Ian Singer.

 • Housing & Basic Needs